 A Disclosure will only be requested after a risk assessment has indicated that one is both proportionate and relevant to the position concerned.
 For those jobs where a disclosure is required, applicant information will contain a statement that a disclosure will only be requested in the event of the individual being offered the position.

-Unless the nature of the position allows the University to ask about an applicant's entire criminal record we only ask about ‘unspent’ convictions as defined in the Rehabilitation of Offenders Act 1974.
+Unless the nature of the position allows us to ask about an applicant's entire criminal record we only ask about ‘unspent’ convictions as defined in the Rehabilitation of Offenders Act 1974.

 The Exceptions Order to the Rehabilitation of Offenders Act 1974 sets out those occupations and positions considered exempt from the act - these are generally positions of trust and which may involve work with children, older people and other vulnerable groups where there is a valid need to see a person's full criminal history in order to assess their suitability for a position.

-For posts that require a disclosure, successful candidates receive guidance notes from Human Resources with their offer letter which details personal documentary evidence required by Human Resources before the DBS can be applied for.
+Where candidates are recruited via an advertising process and the post requires a disclosure, successful candidates receive guidance notes from the Resourcing Team (People & Culture), which details personal documentary evidence required by People & Culture before the DBS can be applied for.

 Employment will be offered on a conditional basis, subject to a satisfactory disclosure, and a formal contract will not be issued until the disclosure certificate is received.